ginpei/docker-rails-example/README.md

 $ docker-compose up
 ```

-This takes longer time for the first time to create database files in `db`.
+This takes longer time for the first time.

+First, it builds an image from your `Dockerfile` for your project.
+This process includes `bundle install`.

+Second, after starting, MySQL creates database files in `db`.

-Take your time while it is busy.
+Take your time until your console gets calm down.

 ## Stop them (once)